 For example, Betterment’s tax-loss harvesting (TLH+) can help you maximize your returns by minimizing your tax bill.
 Or there are M1 Finance pies to make it a whole lot easier to manage a complex portfolio on your own.
 Others, like SoFi Invest, give you access to human financial advisors for free.

 M1 Finance also offers several of pre-built pies to meet different investing goals, from risk tolerance to niche markets to socially-responsible portfolios.
-Then there is blooom, which specifically manages retirement accounts.

 Who is available to help when you are having issues?
 Hopefully someone helpful, especially if you are a newer investor.
 But beyond that, is help available when you need it?
 Is it accessible in your preferred line of communication?
 Most robo-advisors don’t have 24/7 support, and they don’t all have every line of communication.
 Thus, you’ll want to check what is offered before committing.